 I learned I had to take care of ME to take care of my kids.

-Whether you've been homeschooling for one month or twenty five years, you need to nurture you too.
+Whether you've been homeschooling for one month or twenty five years, you need to routinely practice taking care of you.